SynapseProject/syntinel.docs/docs/core/router.md

 ### Consolidation

-In this scenario, the desire is to have ALL messages, no matter who is reporting them, to wind up in the same channel(s).
-Using the signal above, the router entry below would accomplish this scenario.
+In this scenario, the desire is to have ALL messages, no matter who is reporting them, wind up in the same channel(s).
+Using the signal example above, this router entry below would accomplish this scenario.

 **Router Database Entry**
 ```json